maz-tech/google-cybersecurity-certificate-notes/3 Connect and Protect - Networks and Network Security/3 Secure against network intrusions.md

 - An attacker changes the source IP of a data packet to impersonate an authorized system and gain access to a network.
 - Common attacks:
   - On-path attack: Malicious actor places themselves in the middle, and intercepts/alters data.
+AKA Man-in-the-middle attack
   - Replay attack: Malicious actor intercepts and delays/repeats a data packet another time.
-  - Smurf attack: DDoS with authorised user's IP.
+  - Smurf attack: Combination of DDoS and Spoofing attack.
+An attacker sniffs an authorised user's IP address and floods it with packets.
+- Defense:
+  -   Encryption i.e. using TLS
+  -   Firewalls